Personal Project (2023)

 Reorganized navigation to support creator goals

+Prioritized easy access to the collaboration schedule to better align with user preferences and task flows.
 Also moved the “Messages” feature from bottom to top navigation to reflect lower usage while still keeping it accessible.

-Not all information must be presented at
+Not all information must be presented at all times

 Excessive consistency can sometimes hinder the design rather than benefit it